tifa365/berlin_opendata_assesment/README.md

     - Generates and saves results

 The project uses two main files: one for the actual scoring system (`metadata_quality_assessment.py`) and another for the command-line interface (`run_metadata_assessment.py`).
 This makes it easier to understand the code and allows each component to be used independently.

+## License

+This project is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.